mikafabricius/lumped_mass_spring_cable_model/README.md

             end

 Where n is the amount of nodes and l0 is the initial length of each segment.
-This just assumes freefall for the initial conditions and should be adjusted according to the simulation setup.
+This just assumes freefall for the initial conditions and should be adjusted according to your setup.

 % work in progress